Academany/fabzero/w1/doc.md

   echo "Converting $f to $filename.html"
   `pandoc -s -c base.css $f -t html -o $filename.html` done
 # Step 2.
-Uploading everything to github
+Uploading everything to the repository
 # If there is commit message then upload
 if [ "$#" -gt 0 ]
 then